julianazhu/sparkify-redshift-etl/README.md

 ```

 3. **OPTIONAL:** Run the Redshift setup script to create the necessary IAM
-role, permissions, Redshift cluster if you do not already have those set up.
+role, permissions, Redshift cluster if you do not already have those set up
+.
 You can adjust the configuration details (e.g. AWS region, DB credentials) by
  editing `dwh_config.json` before running the setup script.

 ```